CrowdStrike/falcon-scripts/bash/install/README.md

         User agent string to append to the User-Agent header when making requests to the CrowdStrike API.

+    - FALCON_DEBUG                      (default: unset)
+        Print redacted progress markers to stderr: step name, HTTP status, cloud/region and curl exit code.
+Values are dropped unless the key is on a fixed allow-list, so secrets cannot appear.
+Do not use bash -x for support; it prints credentials.
+        Accepted values are ['1', 'true'].

-This script recognizes the following argument:
+This script recognizes the following arguments:
     -h, --help
         Print this help message and exit.
+    --debug
+        Same as FALCON_DEBUG=1.
 ```

 ### Usage